SBB Be 3/5: Running gear

 The running gear consisted of three drive-axles mounted in the locomotive frame.
 The center drive-axle had a side-play of 2× 25 mm.
 The two idle-axles were mounted in Bissel trucks which were fixed to the frame.
 Those axles had a side-play of 2× 80 mm.

 Transmission of tractive force

 The tractive force was transmitted from the drive-axles to the frame.
 From there the force was carried over to the towing hook and the buffers.

 Drive

 The two motors were mounted in half height in the locomotive frame.
 Those two motors drove big cogwheels over sprockets spring-loaded on both sides.
 Each of those big cogwheels drove a jackshaft.
 The two jackshafts drove a shared slit coupling rod which drove – over a vertical crosshead – the crank pin of the center drive-axle.
 Side rods connected to the slit coupling rod transmitted the force to the outer drive-wheels.

-This drive concept was later used at the Ae 3/6 II.
+This drive concept was later used by the Ae 3/6II.